Simran-Kaur1996/Deploy_a-WordPress_on_AWS/README.md

 The purpose of the project was to deploy a secure, scalable and resilient WordPress website utilizing the AWS infrastructure.
 The website has to be able to reactively adjust its level of resources with respect to traffic that would be witnessed at a given time, be distributed for resilience across at least two availability zones with appropriate security measures in place that would include encryption.
 In turn, it should also leverage the AWS owned services to reduce the workload associated with the management of the infrastructure.

+## Architecture Overview

+The WordPress website is hosted on EC2 instances within a highly available and secure architecture that includes:

+- **Virtual Private Cloud (VPC):** Configured with both public and private subnets across two Availability Zones (AZs) for fault tolerance and high availability.
+- **Internet Gateway:** Allows communication between instances in the VPC and the internet.
+- **Security Groups:** Acts as a virtual firewall to control inbound and outbound traffic.
+- **Public Subnets:** Used for hosting infrastructure components like the NAT Gateway and Application Load Balancer (ALB), which facilitate external access and load balancing.
+- **Private Subnets:** Hosts the web servers to enhance security by limiting direct exposure to the internet.
+- **EC2 Instance Connect Endpoint:** Provides secure SSH access to the EC2 instances in both public and private subnets.
+- **Application Load Balancer (ALB):** Distributes incoming web traffic across multiple EC2 instances for better performance and fault tolerance.
+- **Auto Scaling Group (ASG):** Ensures that the correct number of EC2 instances are running based on traffic, providing elasticity and availability.
+- **Amazon RDS:** Managed relational database service for storing WordPress data.
+- **Amazon EFS:** A scalable file storage system for storing WordPress files across multiple instances.
+- **AWS Certificate Manager:** Provides SSL/TLS certificates to secure communications between users and the web servers.
+- **AWS Simple Notification Service (SNS):** Sends notifications related to activities within the Auto Scaling Group.
+- **Amazon Route 53:** Manages domain name registration and DNS routing.

 🧩 Problems Solved

 High Availability: